-My research focuses on human rights and conservation, exploring how “rights-based approaches” can foster win-win solutions for people and biodiversity.
-I partner with stewarding communities in the Indian Himalaya and Canadian Arctic to examine how local forest managers are exercising their rights and stewardship responsibilities in a rapidly changing mountain landscape.
+My research focuses on human rights and conservation, exploring pathways for fostering win-win solutions for people and biodiversity.
+I partner with communities in the Indian Himalaya to examine how local forest managers are exercising their rights and stewardship responsibilities in a rapidly changing mountain landscape.

 What does being a Public Scholar mean to you?